 Embers hold their heat for a long time – think of them like an oven: a surrounding cloak of heat into which you can tuck tasty morsels.
-If you have a wood-fired BBQ, try making ember-baked roots with garlic and carrot tops, expertly demonstrated and served at past Riverford Pop-Up Feast extravaganzas.
-Thyme and lemon scented beetroot, potatoes and carrots are cooked in parcels nestled at the bottom of the ash-coloured embers, giving a beautiful depth of flavour to the finished dish.
+If you have a wood-fired BBQ, try making ember-baked roots with garlic and carrot tops, where thyme and lemon scented beetroot, potatoes and carrots are cooked in parcels nestled at the bottom of the ash-coloured embers, giving a beautiful depth of flavour to the finished dish.

 The idea of putting fruit on a BBQ may seem strange but quickly griddling fruit really adds to the taste, contrasting sweet and smoky flavours and caramelising some of the sugars.